fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 ### Protip: Visual Studio Code snippets

-With Visual Studio Code it's easy to create 'snippets', i.e. shortcuts for quickly generating commonly re-used portions of code, much like how 'sout' works in Netbeans.
+With Visual Studio Code it's easy to create 'snippets', i.e., shortcuts for quickly generating commonly re-used portions of code, much like how 'sout' works in Netbeans.

 Instructions for creating snippets can be found [here](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_creating-your-own-snippets).

 Useful, ready-made snippets can also be found as VS Code plugins, in the [marketplace](https://marketplace.visualstudio.com/items?itemName=dsznajder.es7-react-js-snippets).

-The most important snippet is the one for the <em>console.log()</em> command, for example <em>clog</em>.
+The most important snippet is the one for the <em>console.log()</em> command, for example, <em>clog</em>.
 This can be created like so:
 ```js
 {
   "console.log": {